Elijbet/IndependentBlog/README.md

 Display tags associated with each article below

-Gem searchkick and elasticsearch install
+Gem searchkick, elasticsearch, and add on SearchBox for deployment

+Configure User strong params to accept user images with carrierwave uploader